Claude NZ Pricing: Pro, Team vs ChatGPT & Copilot Costs

 Three AI tools dominate the NZ business conversation in 2026: ChatGPT, Claude, and Microsoft Copilot.
-They're not interchangeable — each has different strengths, different pricing, and different appropriate use cases.
-Here's an honest comparison to help you decide where to start.
+They're not interchangeable — each has different strengths, different pricing models, and different appropriate use cases.
+If you searched for Claude NZ pricing, Claude pricing NZ, or Claude cost NZ, start with the pricing table below, then check the vendor checkout page before buying because exchange rates, tax, regional availability, and billing intervals change the final NZD figure.

 |---|---|---|---|